Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 - Hardcodes the path of each library into the binary at compile time so that a specific version is when the application start (as long as lib is still installed).
 Set `CRAY_ADD_RPATH=yes` at compile time to use this mode.
-- Allow the currently loaded programming environement modules to select the library version at runtime.
-Application must not be linked with `CRAY_ADD_RPATH=yes` and must add the following line to the Slurm script:
+- Allow the currently loaded programming environment modules to select the library version at runtime.
+Applications must not be linked with `CRAY_ADD_RPATH=yes` and must add the following line to the Slurm script:
   ```
   export LD_LIBRARY_PATH=${CRAY_LD_LIBRARY_PATH}:$LD_LIBRARY_PATH